5had3z/sc2-serializer/README.md

 Run `python gen_database.py --workspace <OUTPUT_DIR> --workers=8`

 - <OUTPUT_DIR> is the output directory.
-- --workers sets the number of data loader workers.
+- --workers sets the number of dataloader workers.

-### Git hooks
+## Git hooks

 The CI will run several checks on the new code pushed to the repository.
 These checks can also be run locally without waiting for the CI by following the steps below:

 1. [install pre-commit](https://pre-commit.com/#install),